src-d/blog/content/upcoming/towards_kmeans_on_gpu.md

 The optimization from above is very easy to apply in CUDA code: we just have to write `#pragma unroll(xxx)` above the cycle and the magic happens during the compilation.
 It is cool because we don't have to write the ugly code ourselves!
+The tricky part is to pick up the best "xxx".
+Too small values do not impact that much and too big values increase [register pressure](https://en.wikipedia.org/wiki/Instruction_set#REGISTER-PRESSURE).
+In our case, 4 appeared to be optimal.
 Now the run time drops to 17 minutes.

 We can do better!
 The thing is that there are different memory access patterns supported by NVIDIA GPU.
 If we optimize the memory access for readonly,